Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Introduction

-\section{Introduction}
+\chapter{Introduction}

-\subsection{motivation}
+\section{Motivation}

 Invariant manifold theory is one of the central topics in the theory of dynamical systems with some hyperbolicity.
-Classical contributions go back to A. Lyapunov \cite{Lia47} (originally published in Russian, 1892), J. Hadamard \cite{Had01}, \'E. Cotton \cite{Cot11}, O. Perron \cite{Per29}, V. A. Pliss \cite{Pli64}, A. Kelly \cite{Kel67}, N. Fenichel \cite{Fen72}, M. W. Hirsch , C. C. Pugh, M. Shub \cite{HPS77}, J. B. Pesin \cite{Pes77}, and others.
-For new developments in infinite-dimensional dynamical systems see e.g. \cite{Rue82, Man83, LL10} (non-uniformly hyperbolic case), \cite{Hen81, CL88, BJ89, MS88, DPL88, MR09a} (different types of semi-linear differential equations), \cite{BLZ98, BLZ99, BLZ00, BLZ08} (normally hyperbolic manifolds case), too numerous to list here.
-The invariant manifolds can exist for some ill-posed differential equations; see e.g. \cite{EW91,Gal93,SS99,dlLla09,ElB12}, though they do not generate semiflows.
+Classical contributions go back to A. Lyapunov \cite{Lia47} (originally published in Russian, 1892), J. Hadamard \cite{Had01}, \'E. Cotton \cite{Cot11}, O. Perron \cite{Per29}, V. A. Pliss \cite{Pli64}, A. Kelly \cite{Kel67}, N. Fenichel \cite{Fen72}, M. W. Hirsch , C. C. Pugh, M. Shub \cite{HPS77}, Ya.
+B. Pesin \cite{Pes77}, and others.
+For new developments in infinite-dimensional dynamical systems see e.g. \cite{Rue82, Man83, LL10} (non-uniformly hyperbolic case), \cite{Hen81, CL88, BJ89, MS88, DPL88, MR09a} (different types of semilinear differential equations), \cite{BLZ98, BLZ99, BLZ00, BLZ08} (normally hyperbolic manifolds case), too numerous to list here.
+Invariant manifolds can exist for some ill-posed differential equations (see e.g. \cite{EW91,Gal93,SS99,dlLla09,ElB12}), although they do not generate semiflows.
 For significant applications of invariant manifold theory in ergodic theory, see e.g. \cite{PS97,Via08, AV10, BW10, BY17}.

-This paper is part of a program to expand the scope of invariant manifold theory, following the work of Hirsch, Pugh, Shub \cite[Chapter 5-6]{HPS77} with a view towards making it applicable to both \emph{well-posed} and \emph{ill-posed} differential equations and abstract dynamical systems in \emph{non-compact} spaces (including non-locally compact spaces).
-Here, we try to extend the classical theory to more general settings at least in the following directions with development of a number of new ideas and techniques.
+This paper is part of a program to expand the scope of invariant manifold theory, following the work of Hirsch, Pugh and Shub \cite[Chapters 5--6]{HPS77} with a view towards making it applicable to both \emph{well-posed} and \emph{ill-posed} differential equations and abstract dynamical systems in \emph{non-compact} spaces (including non-locally-compact spaces).
+Here, we try to extend the classical theory to more general settings at least in the following directions by developing a number of new ideas and techniques.